John Edward Taylor: Manchester Guardian

 However, the radical press in Manchester, particularly Manchester Observer supported the protests, and it was not until the Observer was closed by successive police prosecutions that the road was clear for a newspaper closer to Taylor's liberal-minded mill-owning friends.

 In 1821, the members of the Little Circle excluding Cowdroy backed John Edward Taylor in founding the Manchester Guardian, published by law only once a week, which Taylor continued to edit until his death.

 Death

 John Edward Taylor is buried in the Rusholme Road Cemetery (also known as the Dissenters Burial Ground and now Gartside Gardens, in Chorlton-on-Medlock), alongside his first wife Sophia Russell Scott.

 Legacy

-His younger son, also John Edward Taylor (though usually known as Edward) (1830–1905) became a co-owner of the Manchester Guardian in 1852 and sole owner four years later.
+His younger son, also John Edward Taylor (though usually known as Edward) (1830–1905), became a co-owner of the Manchester Guardian in 1852 and sole owner four years later.
 He was also editor of the paper from 1861 to 1872.
 He bought the Manchester Evening News from its founder Mitchell Henry in 1868 and was owner, then co-owner, until his death.
-He had no children; after his death the Evening News passed into the hands of his nephews in the Allen family, while the Guardian was sold to its editor, his cousin C. P. Scott.
+He had no children; after his death, the Evening News passed into the hands of his nephews in the Allen family, while the Guardian was sold to its editor, his cousin C. P. Scott.

 At least two grandsons, Charles Peter Allen and Arthur Acland Allen, became MPs.

+A John Edward Taylor Professorship of English Literature exists at the University of Manchester.